Raku/doc/.github/ISSUE_TEMPLATE/new-material-request.md

   new code example is what is called for, or new text, or both, or a new tutorial, say so.

-  If you don't know how to fix the issue (this _is_ a documentation site and we expect it to be used by people who are not expert!), please don't worry about exact fixes.
+  If you don't know how to fix the issue, please don't worry about exact fixes.
 However, even a vague description of what would help will help us help you to help everyone!

   On the other hand, if you feel you know _exactly_ how to fix the issue, feel free to submit a pull request if you're comfortable